henrik42/extended-lisp-reader/README.md

-* Other people will not understand what your code means ... although I've seen code that builds on macros a lot that is as hard to understand as my proposed extensions here ;)
+* Other people will not understand what your code means ... although I've seen code that builds on macros a lot that is as hard to understand as my proposed extensions here ;-)

+* Using things that execute at *read time* introduces extra complexity.
+But then again that's true for eval reader (#=), record/type literal syntax and tagged literals as well.

 * You'll screw up your favorite editor because it will have a hard time to tell which part of the files belongs to which grammar (for